This post may contain affiliate links. Click here to see what that means.

 - Pour dressing over the salad, toss to blend & refrigerate 30 minutes.

-- In a small bowl, toss the raisins with 1/4 tsp. sea salt.
+- In a small bowl, toss the raisins with the final 1/4 teaspoon sea salt.

-AIP Note: If you’re on the Paleo Autoimmune Protocol (AIP), you should know that mustard is a seed-based spice and black pepper is a fruit-based spice.
-The Paleo Approach considers these spices to be Phase 1 reintroductions.
-These are the foods least likely to be problematic.
+- AIP Note: If you're on the Paleo Autoimmune Protocol (AIP), you should know that mustard is a seed-based spice and black pepper is a fruit-based spice.
+These spices are Stage 1 reintroductions (the foods considered least likely to be problematic).
 The recommendation is to eliminate them for 30 days and then reintroduce.
 However, if you don't want to wait, try substituting KC Natural's AIP “Mustard” in place of the real thing.
 Since it's a “honey mustard” skip the honey if you're using KC Natural.

 Let's finish with a broccoli song.
 Who loves Sesame Street?